 This campground is found in Jackfish Lake Provincial Recreation Area.
 It is a small campground, with just a few campsites are nestled in the forest by the lake.
 There is a boat launch and a pier, and OHV trails nearby.
 Please keep OHVs on trailers in the recreation area.

+Book Rocky Mountain House camping now for summer.
 Camp in comfort.
 Cook bannock and trapper’s tea over a fire.
 Immerse yourself in the lifestyle of the fur trade.
-Camping fee includes a Fur Trade Camp Kit: bison hide, period cooking kit and utensils, blow tube and flint/steel fire-starting kit, bannock mix, trapper’s tea, spices, oil and soap.
+Includes Fur Trade Camp Kit: bison hide, period cooking kit, flint/steel fire-starting kit, bannock mix, trapper’s tea, spices, oil and soap.

 We offer wilderness horseback rides in the heart of the Rocky Mountains.
 Tours are available by the day, hour, or week.
 Our horses are safe and experienced, our guides skilled and personable, and our scenery spectacular.
 Experience genuine western hospitality with our family run outfit.
 No experience necessary.
 Open 7 days/week.